Skip to content

 How to Disable lefthook

-If you want to disable lefthook, there are two ways:
+If you want to temporarily disable lefthook, use:

 bash